Wikia/app/docker/dev/README.md

 docker exec -it dev_php-wikia_1 bash
 ```

+You can visit the wiki running on your local machine by going to [http://muppet.wikia-local.com/].

 ## Permissions

 To run unit tests set up the `app/tests/build` directory to be owned by `nobody:nogroup`.